deepcausality-rs/sites/web/content/en/blog/announcement-effect-ethos.md

 power of the Effect Ethos lies in its ability to resolve these conflicts using a formal, deterministic calculus inspired by established principles in logic and legal theory:

 *   Lex Superior (Priority): A norm with a higher priority wins.
 A mandatory safety constraint will always override a user preference.
 *   Lex Posterior (Recency): A newer rule overrides an older one.
 *   Lex Specialis (Specificity): A more specific rule creates an exception to a general one.
 The general rule "remain at a high altitude" is overridden by the more specific "descend to the landing zone when within 1km of the destination."

-By applying these principles, the Effect Ethos can take a set of active, potentially conflicting norms, reduce them automatically to conflict free sett, and then derive a single, unambiguous verdict.
+By applying these principles, the Effect Ethos can take a set of active, potentially conflicting norms, reduce them automatically to a conflict-free set, and then derive a single, unambiguous verdict.

 ### Why This Matters

-The Effect Ethos is a foundational component for building trustworthy autonomous systems..
+The Effect Ethos is a foundational component for building trustworthy autonomous systems.

 *   Verifiable Safety & Compliance-as-Code: Safety constraints, operational limits, and regulatory requirements can be encoded as verifiable Teloids.
 This allows for formal auditing and provides a clear path to building certifiably safe systems.
 *   Explainable AI (XAI): When the system makes a decision or refuses to take an action, it can explain exactly which rules and priorities led to that outcome.
 This transparency is essential for debugging, trust, and accountability.
 *   Dynamic, Context-Aware Governance: Because the activation of norms depends on the live context, the system's ethical and safety boundaries can adapt in real-time to a changing world, ensuring that its behavior remains appropriate and aligned with its core principles.

 ## Further reading:

 This blog post only scratches the surface of the capabilities of the Effect Ethos.
-For more information on the theoretical foundation of DeepCausality and the effect ethos, please see the following resources:
+For more information on the theoretical foundation of DeepCausality and the Effect Ethos, please see the following resources:

 * **[The Effect Propagation Process](https://github.com/deepcausality-rs/papers/blob/main/effect_propagation_process/epp.pdf)**
 * **[The Formalization of the Effect Propagation Process](https://github.com/deepcausality-rs/papers/blob/main/formalization_effect_propagation_process/epp_formalization.pdf)**